sergeballif/NSC-Math-181/index.md

 title: Math 181 Schedule
 ---

+Guided Practice and WeBWorK HW are due at the beginning of class each day.
+Miniprojects are due on Fridays at midnight.

 | Date   	| Guided Practice 	| WeBWorK HW Due 	|
 |--------	|---------	|-----------------	|
 | 	| **Week 1**      	| |